martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 As I understand it, here's the order of chaos:

-- 18 June&emsp;–&emsp;service goes offline without notice
+- 18 June – service goes offline without notice
-- 04 July&emsp;–&emsp;service is resumed without comment
+- 04 July – service is resumed without comment
-- 27 July&emsp;–&emsp;service goes offline without notice
+- 27 July – service goes offline without notice

 <!--So that's most certainly that, then, or so it apparently seems&nbsp;— _if&nbsp;you [try to access the website](https://www.ello.co), you'll be served the middle digit!_ ¹-->